onkarmrts/onkarmrts/README.md

 - 📫 How to reach me **onkarmrts@gmail.com**

-- ⚡ Fun fact **I make videos In free time realted to tech, Freelance & Engineering..**
+- ⚡ Fun fact **I make videos In free time related to tech, Freelance & Engineering..**

 ## 🚀 Languages and Tools: